What's the Difference Between a Teapot and a Tea Kettle?

 How to Make Tea

-Different teas like to be steeped at different temperatures.
-This is because some tea leaves are more subtly flavored than others and more sensitive to high heat.
-Overheating leaves can leave you with bitter-tasting tea, and under heating leaves may not bring out all of a tea’s natural flavor.
+To make a cup of tea the time-honored, traditional way, you'll need some excellent loose-leaf tea, a kettle and a teapot.
+Different teas like to be steeped at different temperatures because some tea leaves are more subtly flavored than others and more sensitive to high heat.
+Overheating leaves can leave you with bitter-tasting tea, and underheating leaves may not bring out all of a tea's natural flavor.
+When in doubt, consult the bag or box your tea came in, but in general, here are the temperatures you should heat common types of tea to for best results:

-In general, the lower the steeping temperature, the less time your tea will need to fully brew.
-But almost any tea you purchase will tell you exactly what steeping time is optimal (and temperature), giving a range for those that prefer weaker or stronger tea.
+In general, the lower the steeping temperature, the less time your tea will need to brew fully.
+Almost any tea you purchase will tell you exactly what steeping time and temperature are optimal, providing a range for those who prefer weaker or stronger tea.
+A tea kettle that tells you the temperature is convenient, but you can also just take the temperature of your water with a thermometer.
+"Eye-balling" is only advisable for experienced tea drinkers.

-How Do I Choose a Teapot?
+How Do You Choose a Teapot?

-Teapots are popularly made of ceramic, cast iron, porcelain, stainless steel, or glass.
+Besides ensuring that teaware is well-made and built to last for years, you want to ensure it will do your tea justice.
+Teapots are popularly made of ceramic, cast iron, porcelain, stainless steel or glass.
 Serious tea drinkers may prefer one material to another due to how its properties interact with their preferred tea.
+For example, a ceramic teapot will not impart or diminish the flavor of a fine green tea.
+For less serious drinkers, nearly any teapot will work fine many choose a glass teapot.

 Another thing to think about is heat retention.
 Some pots hold heat better than others, making them ideal for teas with higher steeping times.
-Take ceramic for instance, it retains heat really well so the water will stay hot longer than water in glass tea ware.
+Take ceramic, for instance.
+It retains heat really well, so the water will stay hot longer than water in glass teaware.
 You want to take size into consideration as well.
-Getting a teapot intended to steep multiple cups of tea when you’re only making tea for yourself may prove cumbersome.
+Getting a teapot intended to steep multiple cups of tea when you're only making tea for yourself may prove cumbersome.

 When choosing a tea kettle, think utilitarian.

-Most tea kettles are made of stainless steel or another metal like copper, so maintaining them is relatively easy.
-Kettles may also be made of glass, or in the case of Xtrema's Retro Tea Kettle, 100% pure ceramic.
+Most types of tea kettles are made of stainless steel or another metal like copper, so maintaining them is relatively easy.
+Kettles may also be made of glass or, in the case of Xtrema's Retro Tea Kettle, 100% pure ceramic.
+Many tea kettles today have built-in thermometers to show you how hot your water is.
+This can be a handy feature, especially for those more scientific in their tea-making.

-How to Take Care of a Teapot
+How to Take Care of a Teapot or Tea Kettle

-Is it okay to leave water in a tea kettle or teapot?
+Is it OK to leave water in a tea kettle or teapot?
 Across the board, allowing water to sit in a tea kettle or teapot is a bad idea.
 It can cause your tea kettle or teapot to degrade faster than it normally would or even rust, which can ruin it for good.

 about the author